mts-ai/VSAAS.Media.SDK.Android/README.md

 ## Disclaimer
 This is a non-commercial version of VXG Media SDK for Android.
 Playback is limited to 2 minutes.
 Commercial use and access to extra features requires a license.
-Learn more about <a href="https://www.videoexpertsgroup.com">VXG RTSP SDK.</a>
+Learn more about VXG RTSP SDK.

 ## About SDK
 SDK consists of three modules: